SimonHaas/homeserver/README.md

 ```
 wait till all images are pulled, build and a certificate retrieved.
 Then you can access nextcloud and gogs via your browser.
 If your browser warns you about an unknown certificate authority accept the risk because you know it is a staging certificate or maybe a self signed certificate from traefik.
 In the latter case you still need to wait a minute till your letsencrypt certificate is issued or you have an error somewhere.
 Check ```docker compose logs -f traefik``` to view the logs of traefik.
 If everything worked alright, just comment out the one line in traefik's docker-compose.yml and run the script again to get a valid certificate.

+## Dashboard

+The default dashboard is [homepage from benphelps](https://github.com/benphelps/homepage) (```./services/homepage```).
+Most services are already configured to appear on the dashboard when they are up and running.
+If you want to use another dashboard you can do so of course.

 ## Customization

 You have several options to customize the services without effecting the state of this git repository.